-- 1. The size of the print you need to make. - 2.
+- 1. The size of the print you wish to make. - 2.
 The resolution that your printer needs for best results.

-The size of the print is as large you would like.
-This may be limited by the size of your printer.
-Resolution is the density of the pixels for a given distance, usually measured in pixels or dots per inch.
-Most modern inkjet printers print anywhere from 1200 to 4800 dots per inch (what the printer manufacturers really mean is 1200-4800 droplets of ink per inch).
-Inkjet printers use many tiny round droplets of 4-12 ink colors to reproduce one square pixel in your image that could be one of any millions of colors.
+The size of the print can be as large as you would like, although, obviously, you will be limited by the maximum print size of your printer (although tiling can help).

+Resolution is the density of the pixels for a given measurement, usually in pixels or dots per inch (or cm).
+Most modern inkjet printers print anywhere from 1200 to 4800 dots per inch, but what the printer manufacturers really mean is 1200-4800 droplets of ink per inch.
 A common mistake is to set the resolution of the file to the resolution of the printer.
-In all but a few special printers this will lead to huge files that will not print well, if at all.
-The secret is that the human eye cannot see more than 250-300 pixels per inch.
-So the ideal resolution for your files should be close to this.
-Once you know the print size and resolution, it is easy to use ON1 Resize to resize your file to the desired output.
-Simply input the resolution and then either the print width or height.
-You'll see that the corresponding dimension is automatically filled in by ON1 Resize based on the proportions of your image.
+In all but a few specialty printer types (like dye-sublimation) this will lead to huge files that will not print well, if at all.

+The secret is that the human eye cannot see more than 250-300 pixels per inch, and the ideal resolution for your files should be close to this.
+Once you know the print size and resolution, it is easy to use Resize AI to scale your file to the desired output size.
+Simply enter the resolution and the output specifics in the 'Resize to' section of the Photo Size pane.
+You'll see that the corresponding dimension is automatically computed by Resize AI based on the proportions of your image.

-Keep the proportions in mind because the proportions of film, digital camera sensors and paper can all be different.
-For example, most digital camera sensors are proportioned so that the height is two-thirds the width or 1:1.5; While the most common paper size, in the US, is the letter which is $8.5 \times 11$ inches or about 1:1.25.
-These kind of proportion mis-matches are common and require that the original image be cropped to fit the proportions of the paper size.
-If your image cannot be cropped without ruining the composition then you will need to adjust your print size to a longer dimension.
+Keep the proportions in mind because the proportions of film, digital camera sensors, and paper can all be different.
+For example, most digital camera sensors are proportioned so that the height is two-thirds the width or 1:1.5; While the most common paper size, in the US, is the letter which is 8.5×11 inches or about 1:1.25.
+These kinds of proportion mis-matches are common and require that the original image be cropped to fit the proportions of the paper size.
+If your image cannot be cropped without ruining the composition, then you will need to adjust your print size to a longer dimension.

 Resizing an image larger than the original size requires new pixels to be created.
 This process is called interpolation or resampling.
 There are many mathematical ways, called algorithms, to do this.
-The most common method used by many pixel editing applications is called bicubic interpolation.
+The most common method used by many pixel-editing apps is called bicubic interpolation.
 Bicubic along with its newer variants bicubic smoother and bicubic sharper work by averaging a small group of neighboring pixels to determine the color value of the new pixels to be added.
 While this technique is fast, it does not distinguish edges so there is a uniform loss of sharpness and detail across the image.